FABallemand/ProjetDeveloppementWeb/README.md

 | Inventory |  Cupboard (**Cupboard**)  |
 | Galerie   |     Shelf (**Shelf**)     |

+TODO: Table for each entity or UML diagram

 ## 📝 Step-by-step Description

 ### Step 1: New Symfony Project